robfatland/serverless/azure/tutorial.md

 def main(req: func.HttpRequest) -> func.HttpResponse:

-    logging.info('Python HTTP trigger function processed a request') n = req.params.get('n')
+    logging.info('Python HTTP trigger function azfn1 processed a request, hurray') n = req.params.get('n')
-    if not n: reply_string = 'Results: No n parameter, no silk purse for you!'
+    if not n: reply_string = 'Results: No n parameter, no factors for you!!!'
     else:                                         # runs if 'n' was found (will be of type string) factor_list = factor_integer(int(n))      # gets a list of factors factor_string = ' * '.join([str(f) for f in factor_list])